MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 ### <a name="connect"></a>Connect the Azure AI Search to your project

-If you already have an Azure AI Search connection in your project, you can skip to [configure access for the Azure AI Search service](#configure).
+If you already have an Azure AI Search connection in your project, you can skip to [Install the Azure CLI and sign in](#installs).

 In the Azure AI Studio, check for an Azure AI Search connected resource.